fonztara/Rain/README.md

 # 🌦️ Rain

-Rain is an immersive experience thought as a journal for iPad for processing your emotions to avoid outbursts.
+Rain is an immersive experience thought as a journal for iPad for processing your emotions through a weather metaphor to avoid outbursts.

 ## 🔧 Technologies and Practices